VanessaTsang888/investment-calculator/README.md

 # Investment Calculator Application

-I developed this simple and basic investment calculator application to showcase my technical skills in using **_TypeScript's most important essential features_** such as baic built-in types, object & array types, function types and custom types.
+I developed this simple and basic investment calculator application to showcase my technical skills in using **_TypeScript's most important essential features_** such as basic built-in types, object & array types, function types and custom types.

 I see this project as a TypeScript demo project where I can demonstrate how I can work with basic types and compile my TypeScript code file in to vanilla JavaScript code file in order to run my application locally and test in the terminal and decide if my application works as expect - without any runtime errors (bugs).